Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 These are the files that make up the app/website.
 Running the default project you should see a web page that is generated at `index.js`.
 Think of this as the entry point of the app.
 You won't ever need to edit this file.

 React apps are built with Components.
 Typically each Component is stored in a single file named after the Component.
-In the default `App.js` is a Component.
-Components usually begin with an uppercase letter.
+Components might be things like headers, buttons, cards, and footers.
+They can also be things that display graphs and charts.

+Components are typically named uppercase.
+So the Components mentioned above might be named:

+- Button
+- Card
+- Chart
+- Footer
+- Graph
+- Header

-If a Component has styles these can be placed in a CSS file with the same name as the Coponent.
+If a Component has styles these can be placed in a CSS file with the same name as the Component.
 Here `App.css` contains the styles that are used by the `App.js` Component.

-In the default project everything you see in the browser is defined in `App.js`, and styled with `App.css`.
+In the default project, everything you see in the browser is defined in `App.js` and styled with `App.css`.

 Take a look at `index.js`.
 You'll see that this file imports `App.js` at the top of the page: